 Every student and situation is unique.
-I do everything possible to find out my students' goals, interests, resources, strengths and weaknesses and tailor my classes around all of those elements and more.
+I do everything possible to find out my students' goals, interests, resources, strengths and weaknesses and tailor my classes around all of those elements.
 I strongly feel that student input and effort is essential to success, so I welcome feedback.
-Whether you would like to improve your conversation skills in English or Spanish over several months or improve your chances of performing well on a particular test in a few weeks, I can probably help you.
+Whether you would like to improve your conversation skills in English or Spanish over several months or improve your chances of performing well on a particular test in a few weeks, I can help you.

 I prefer tutoring near my home (Spring Branch ISD), but if you live or work in an area that is along one of the travel routes for some of my other employers, perhaps we can work something out.
 For example, I drive to Bay City on Tuesdays and Thursdays to tutor engineers and their families in ESL.
 Occasionally I have classes there from morning to night, but due to travel and other obligations that come up with them, more often than not, I have gaps in my schedule.
 So if you live in Richmond, Sugar Land or Stafford and have some flexibility, I'd be happy to work you into my schedule on Tuesdays and Thursdays to complement those hours.
 I usually have a class in Katy on Saturday afternoons, so another class in that area on Saturdays would also be a possibility.
 I presently have openings on Mondays (until 3 pm) and Fridays all day, so as long as that is the case, I'd be willing to drive to other areas for classes.
 Studying and teaching languages is my passion, one that I did not discover until the end of my sophomore year in college.
 But it's too late to learn a language then!
 Many might say.
 Yes, it can be difficult and awkward.
 I can say that through my own experience as well as studies that I read for my Master's degree coursework in Spanish language and